fukiIsABadDog/Maelstrom/README.md

      					- quick note-
        You can see this used (DI) in the razor pages constructors (at the top of the files) listed above.
-       This is made possible by configuring the middleware to look for it in the Program.cs file.
+       This is made possible by configuring the middleware to look for it.
+       In the Program.cs file:

        builder.Services.AddScoped<IAppUserService, AppUserService>();